Getting to know: Texas basketball

 MEET THE COACH

-Texas is coached by Shaka Smart, who is 61-59 in his fourth season at UT and 224-115 in his 10th year overall.
-Smart has not defeated KU since joining Texas, as the Longhorns have dropped the previous 10 meetings with the Jayhawks.
+Texas is coached by Shaka Smart, who is 85-73 in his fifth season at UT and 248-129 in his 11th season overall.